ajayk-bot/cypress-pom-orangehr/Readme.md

 # Cypress e2e test automation

-This is a sample project for [opensource-demo.orangehrmlive.com](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login) with Page Object Model, Cucumber example and JS.
-There is also added Mochawesome reporter for Cypress POM tests and accessibility test (commented-out not to cause tests and test pipeline failure)
+This is a sample project for [opensource-demo.orangehrmlive.com](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login) with:
+- Page Object Model
+- Cucumber example
+- Mochawesome reporter for Cypress POM tests
+- Accessibility tests ((which are currently commented out to avoid causing failures in the test pipeline)

 ## How to Start